Tbilisi State University

-Ivane Javakhishvili Tbilisi State University (ივანე ჯავახიშვილის სახელობის თბილისის სახელმწიფო უნივერსიტეტი; often shortened to its historical name, Tbilisi State University or TSU) is a public research university established on 8 February 1918 in Tbilisi, Georgia.
+Ivane Javakhishvili Tbilisi State University, (Note: (ივანე ჯავახიშვილის სახელობის თბილისის სახელმწიფო უნივერსიტეტი) also known as Tbilisi State University or TSU, is a public research university established on 8 February 1918 in Tbilisi, Georgia.
 Excluding academies and theological seminaries, which have intermittently functioned in Georgia for centuries, TSU is the oldest university in Georgia and the Caucasus region.
 The total enrollment is over 23,500 students, and there are 5,000 faculty and staff members (collaborators) overall.

 The main founder of the university was a Georgian historian and academician, Ivane Javakhishvili.
 Among the co-founders were also several scientists, including Giorgi Akhvlediani, Shalva Nutsubidze, Dimitri Uznadze, Grigol Tsereteli, Akaki Shanidze, Andrea Razmadze, Korneli Kekelidze, Ioseb Kipshidze, Petre Melikishvili and Ekvtime Takaishvili.
 Professor Petre Melikishvili, a Georgian chemist, became the first rector of TSU.
 Elizabeth Orbeliani, who was also among the co-founders, became the first woman to teach in the university's history.

 History

 Tbilisi State University, Corpus I on Ilia Chavchavadze Avenue, Vake.

 Tbilisi State University building backside in 1918.

 Tbilisi State University was founded in 1918 owing to the leadership of Georgian historian Ivane Javakhishvili and the group of his followers.
-It was the first and the only educational body of this type in Caucasus Region by that time.
+It was the first and the only educational body of this type in the Caucasus Region by that time.
 The university is housed in the former building of Georgian Nobility Gymnasium constructed by the architect Simon Kldiashvili from 1899 to 1906.

 The construction and development of the future building of Tbilisi State University were spearheaded by Niko Tskhvedadze, a founding member and board participant of the Society for the Spreading of Literacy among Georgians.
 His role in overseeing the construction was pivotal to the university's establishment.

 Georgia has a tradition of education, as evidenced by the functioning of the School of Philosophy and Rhetoric of Phazisi in Colchis (4th century); as well as the setting up of cultural-enlightenment centers in Palestine (5th century), Syria (6th century), Greece (10th–15th centuries) and Bulgaria (11th century); Gelati and Iqalto Academies in Georgia (11th–12th centuries); However, as a result of political-economic decrease and at last becoming the colony of Russia, there had been no national higher educational Institution in Georgia for the next few centuries.